saikoLED/TeensyLED/README.md

 - RJ45-based DMX Connectors as per DMX-512A.
 - Fully isolated DMX-compatible RS485 Interface (ADM2582E).
 - Header to switch polarity of DMX signal for compatibility.
-- Accessible slider switch for connecting 120 ohm termination resistor.
 - 4x 700mA BJT based current sinks (670-730mA typical).
-- Current sinks capable of driving 700mA with 100ns rise time, with significant current driven in a shorter time.
+- Current sinks capable of driving 700mA with 75ns pulse widths.
-- 100nm pulse width allows 16-bit PWM at 150Hz, or 8-bit PWM at 39kHz.
-16-bit PWM possible at 300Hz, or 8-bit PWM at 78kHz, with minor nonlinearity for PWM values of 1.
+- 75nm pulse width allows 16-bit PWM at 183Hz, or 8-bit PWM at very fast.
+16-bit PWM possible at higher PWM frequencies, but with increased non-linearity for low codes.
 See Simulations directory for more detail on theoretical performance.
 - 5-24VDC board compatibility, with the Vin routed directly to LED V+.
 Up to 5A allowed by CP-202AH-ND barrel plug connector.
 Voltage limit is due to barrel plug connector, up to 48VDC can be wired directly using the available test point.
 - Built in high efficiency switching regulator to provide 3.7VDC.
 - Designed to fit into Hammond 1455C801 Extruded Aluminum Enclosure.
-- Solder lugs compatible with Keystone 5016 test points for:
-  - V+ (voltage to the board)
-  - GNDA (ground to the board)
-  - VCC (voltage from 3.7V supply)
-  - GND (ground for digital ICs)
-  - VISO (isolated 3.3V for DMX)
-  - GISO (isolated DMX ground)
-  - DAC (12-bit Teensy 3.1 DAC output)
-  - A0-A1 (2x 10-bit ADCs)
-  - A2-A3 (2x 10-bit ADC also usable for capacitive touch sensors)
-  - MISO/MOSI/SCK/CS for SPI
-- Separate ground pours were used for the power ground, digital ground, and DMX ground.
+- 8-pin expansion header to access 3.3V, GND, DAC, A0 (SCK), A1/A2 (Touch), and DIN/DOUT (SPI/USART).
+- PTC Fuse to prevent damage from shorts or over-power.
+- Reverse protection diodes on power inlet and flyback diodes on each LED output to prevent reverse bias.

 Hardware Performance
 --------------------
-Simulations have been done on the current sinking circuitry in order to optimize the response time and stability, but tests on real hardware have not yet been done.
+Simulations have been done on the current sinking circuitry in order to optimize the response time and stability, and real measurements demonstrate comparable performance.
 Simulations were done using LTSpice and the vendor supplied model for the ZXT1053AK.
 These simulations are limited in predicting real performance, particularly in the realm of thermal issues.

 ###Circuit Model
 ![Circuit Schematic](Simulations/tuned RCTL circuit.png)